rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-transferring-your-domain-to-be-served-from-rackspace-cloud.md

 When you first register a domain, you are usually assigned the name servers belonging to the domain registrar, unless you specify otherwise.
-First you will need to log into your account with your domain registrar and locate the section where the name servers are stored.
-Next you will change those to **dns1.stabletransit.com** and **dns2.stabletransit.com** to initiate the transfer of the domain.
+First, you will need to log into your account with your domain registrar and locate the section where the name servers are stored.
+Next, you will change those to **dns1.stabletransit.com** and **dns2.stabletransit.com** to initiate the transfer of the domain.
 Some registrars require a few extra steps in order to unlock the domain, but this will vary on a case-by-case basis.